MertMelihAytemur/RoomUsage/README.md

 # Usage of Room library with kotlin in Android.

--You can add new user.\
+-Adding new user.\
--You can delete spesific user.\
+-Deleting spesific user.\
--You can update an existing user.\
+-Updating an existing user.\
--You can delete all users.
+-Deleting all users.